 Outpatient (usually)

-As cataract progresses, an ophthalmologist may change spectacle correction to maintain vision.
-When this is no longer successful and interferes ...
+As the cataract progresses, the glasses or contact lens prescription may change to maintain vision.
+When this is no longer successful and interf...

 Floppy Iris Syndrome